altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/rsu/ug-rsu-agx5e-soc-premium-065b.md

 7. Power cycle the board, the same combined application image is loaded, as it is the highest priority.
 But it takes a couple of seconds less, as the decision firmware does not need to be updated.

 ## Exercising RSU Client

+The following sections describe how to exercise some RSU use cases from the Linux shell using RSU Client library.

 ### Basic RSU Operations